Ventive Standard Terms and Conditions of Sale

 14 Warranty of Goods:

-Goods sold by the Seller to the Buyer are covered under the Seller’s warranty for a period of one year.
-Unless the Buyer has purchased a Service Plan from the Seller then the warranty is extended during the lifetime of the subscription or for a maximum of 1 year year for every year of subscription paid.
+Goods sold by the Seller to the Buyer are covered under the Seller’s warranty for a period of one year, unless the Buyer has purchased a Service Plan from the Seller then the warranty is extended during the lifetime of the subscription or for a maximum of 1 year for every year of subscription paid to an absolute maximum of 3 (three) years from date of sale.
 Warranty covers the Goods against faults and defects for all major components.
 In all cases this warranty is invalid if the Goods are accidentally damaged, intentionally damaged, sabotaged, modified or effected by acts of nature.
+Any extended Warranty offered by the Seller is only valid if there have been no interruptions or gaps to either the subscription agreement or payment thereof.
 If your Ventive product develops a fault you should report this by email to firstname.lastname@example.org or call +44 20 8560 1314.

 15 Monitoring Installations: